hugoroldan24/Wireless-Dual-Servo-Controller/README.md

 ## 🎮 Controls

 Assuming you hold the joystick with its pin header facing you, the **X-axis** is vertical and the **Y-axis** is horizontal.
-Moving the stick toward an extreme both changes direction and increases speed—maximum speed is reached at the full deflection.
+Moving the stick toward an extreme both changes direction and increases speed.

 - **X-axis (vertical)**
   - **Up** (X positive): Servo A rotates **clockwise**